Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: The Chow -structure and

 \section{The Chow $t$-structure and $\nur$}

 In this section, we discuss the Chow $t$-structure on $\SHRat$ and how it can be used to define an interesting lax symmetric monoidal functor

-In the context of $\mathrm{DM}(k)$, the Chow $t$-structure was first studied by Bondarko \cite{Bondarko},\footnote{The publication history of this definition is somewhat complicated.
+In the context of $\mathrm{DM}(k)$, the Chow $t$-structure was first studied by Bondarko \cite{Bondarko}.\footnote{The publication history of this definition is somewhat complicated.
 In the published version of \cite{Bondarko}, the Chow $t$-structure is only conjectured, not shown, to exist.
-However, in a later version of \cite{Bondarko} which appeared on the arXiv, Bondarko gave a construction of the Chow $t$-structure.}.
-In the context of $\SHC^{\at}$ it was studied by Pstragowski in \cite{Pstragowski}.
-The Chow $t$-structure on $\SH(k)$ is the subject of forthcoming work of Bachmann--Kong--Wang--Xu who we thank for carefully explaining their results to us, among which is a determination of the heart of the Chow $t$-structure in full generality.
+However, in a later version of \cite{Bondarko} which appeared on the arXiv, Bondarko gave a construction of the Chow $t$-structure.} In the context of $\SHC^{\at}$ it was studied by Pstragowski in \cite{Pstragowski}.
+The Chow $t$-structure on $\SH(k)$ is the subject of forthcoming work of Bachmann--Kong--Wang--Xu, who we thank for carefully explaining their results to us.
+Among their results is a determination of the heart of the Chow $t$-structure in full generality.\footnote{In the time since the first version of this work was posted, the theorems of Bachmann--Kong--Wang--Xu appeared in \cite{Chow}}

 In \Cref{sec:chow}, we define the Chow $t$-structure on $\SHRat$, determine its heart and give a formula for the $t$-structure homotopy objects.
 In \Cref{sec:nu}, we use the Chow $t$-structure to define the functor